-At Laura Robbins Law, L.L.C., our attorney has devoted a significant amount of time and experience to drafting and enforcing these types of postnuptial agreements, including but not limited to experience on appeals and other unique family law related motions.
+At Laura Robbins Law, L.L.C., our attorneys have devoted a significant amount of time and experience to drafting and enforcing these types of postnuptial agreements, including but not limited to experience on appeals and other unique family law related motions.

-If you need help with your postnuptial agreement, turn to the experienced divorce lawyer at Laura Robbins Law, L.L.C.
-To schedule an initial free consultation, please call us at 814-753-4625 or simply contact us online.
+If you need help with your postnuptial agreement, turn to one of our experienced divorce lawyers at Laura Robbins Law, L.L.C.
+To schedule an initial consultation, please call us at 814-753-4625 or simply contact us online.
 We accept credit cards for our clients’ convenience.